adlnet/xAPI-Spec/xAPI-Communication.md

 ###### <a name="2.4.s6"></a>Requirements

 * <a name="2.4.s6.b1"></a>All array properties MUST be populated with members with the same definition as the similarly named property from Agent Objects.

 * <a name="2.4.s6.b2"></a>Additional properties not listed here SHOULD* NOT be added to this object and each property MUST occur only once.

 <a name="activitiesres"/>

 ### <a name="2.5">2.5</a> Activities Resource

 The Activities Resource provides a method to retrieve a full description of an Activity from the LRS.
-This Resource has [Concurrency](#concurrency) controls associated with it.
+This resource has [Concurrency](#concurrency) controls associated with it.

 ###### <a name="2.5.s1"></a>Full Activity Object GET
 Example resource endpoint: http://example.com/xAPI/activities